-La. woman denied an abortion for fetus without skull says she’ll seek the procedure out of state
+La. woman, denied an abortion for fetus without skull, says she'll seek the procedure out of state

 Davis said a doctor recommended an abortion and said they would perform it for several thousand dollars.
 But then, she said, the administrator at the facility, Woman's Hospital in Baton Rouge, La., said they could not perform the procedure due to the overturning of Roe and the strict "baby termination laws" in Louisiana.

-A spokesperson for Woman’s Hospital told CNN that the hospital can't comment on a specific patient, but said that it looks at "each patient's individual circumstances and how to remain in compliance with all current state laws to the best of our ability."
+A spokesperson for Woman’s Hospital told CNN that the hospital can't comment on a specific patient, but said it looks at "each patient's individual circumstances and how to remain in compliance with all current state laws to the best of our ability."

 "Because the medical team feared repercussions if they provided Mrs. Davis with an abortion, she had to look out of the state for safe, trustworthy care," Crump said.

-He added that doctors feared that they could face fines upward of $200,000 as well as lose their medical licenses and even face jail/prison time.
+He added that doctors feared they could face fines of upwards of $200,000 as well as lose their medical licenses and even face jail or prison time.

 State Sen. Katrina Jackson, who has sponsored strict abortion laws in Louisiana, and 35 other legislators said the hospital got it all wrong and "grossly misinterpreted" the law.

-In a statement Tuesday, they said that during this past legislative session they amended changes to a previous 2006 trigger law: "Amongst those changes was a medical futility exception that allows for a woman to have a medical procedure which leads to a spontaneous miscarriage, if she is carrying a child that cannot survive outside the womb."
+In a statement Tuesday, they said that during this past legislative session they amended changes to a previous 2006 trigger law.
+"Amongst those changes was a medical futility exception that allows for a woman to have a medical procedure which leads to a spontaneous miscarriage, if she is carrying a child that cannot survive outside the womb."

 They further stated, "Although many of us share a faith which would compel us to carry this child to full term believing that throughout the pregnancy the child's vital organs will form, we voted for this exception and therefore recognize it as law."